-Gender diversity in UK business – all sectors (FTSE)
+Gender diversity in UK business – all sectors (FTSE) and energy

 The Davies report (2015) recommended that UK FTSE 350 boards have at least 33% women on their boards by 2020.
 The Hampton-Alexander Review (2016) added the same 33% target for senior leadership roles (executive committee members and their direct reports – ie one and two levels down from the board) and also looked at the FTSE 100 and FTSE 250.

-The final Hampton-Alexander Review report published in February 2021 showed that for women on boards both the FTSE 100 and FTSE 250 had met the 33% target at the beginning of 2020.
+The final Hampton-Alexander Review report published in February 2021 and showed that for women on boards both the FTSE 100 and FTSE 250 had met the 33% target at the beginning of 2020.
 In February 2022, the FTSE Women Leaders Review was published for the first time, as the third and successor phase to the Hampton-Alexander and Davies Reviews.

 UK energy sector only:

-Our own analysis at POWERful Women, supported by PwC UK, shows that, as at Q1 2021, women still occupy only 24% of all (executive and non-executive) board seats (up from 21% in 2020) and 14% of executive board positions (up from 13% in 2020).
+Our own analysis at POWERful Women, supported by PwC UK, shows that, as at Q1 2022, women still occupy only 27% of all (executive and non-executive) board seats (up from 24% in 2021) and 15% of executive board positions (up from 14% in 2021).

-Find the full 2021 Board Stats for the UK energy industry here, including the press release and the full list of statistics by company.
+Find the full 2022 Board Stats for the UK energy industry here, including the press release and the full list of statistics by company.